 There are a number of beaches to sail from and good facilities available in some of the specialized windsurfing resorts.

-The sailing season runs from November to March, with the months from December to February being most reliable for wind.
+The sailing season runs from November to March, with the months from December to February being the most reliable for wind.

 Crete, northern Sardinia, southern Corsica, and Tarifa are some of the best spots for shortboard sailing in the Mediterranean Sea.